sotskopa/housing-price/README.md

+* `create_model.py` uses a .csv file with certain parameters as input and processes training depending on the type of housing.
+One model is created for each supported housing type.
+* `api.py` provides an endpoint to the model used for apartments.
+* The `models` directory contains saved models which were trained on preexisting data.

 ## Predictive model user guide

-Using the model requires 1) training and model creation using `create_model.py`, and 2) accessing using `api.py` which is located under the front-end module in the api map.
+Using the model requires 1) training and model creation using `create_model.py`, and 2) accessing using `api.py`.

 ## Required modules